OpenDMA/opendma-spec/OpenDMA-Spec.md

 A *property info object* is an object with at least theses properties:

-1.  \[“opendma.org”, “Class”\], single value, Reference, as defined in §6, not null
+1.  `opendma:Class`, single value, Reference, as defined in §6, not null

 <!-- -->

-14. \[“opendma.org”, “Id”\], single value, String, as defined in §6.2, not null
+14. `opendma:Id`, single value, String, as defined in §6.2, not null

 <!-- -->

-2.  \[“opendma.org”, “Name”\], single value, String, not null
+2.  `opendma:Name`, single value, String, not null
-3.  \[“opendma.org”, “NameQualifier”\], single value, String, nullable
+3.  `opendma:NameQualifier`, single value, String, nullable
-4.  \[“opendma.org”, “DisplayName”\], single value, String, not null
+4.  `opendma:DisplayName`, single value, String, not null
-5.  \[“opendma.org”, “DataType”\], single value, Integer, not null
+5.  `opendma:DataType`, single value, Integer, not null
-6.  \[“opendma.org”, “ReferenceClass”\], single value, Reference, nullable
+6.  `opendma:ReferenceClass`, single value, Reference, nullable
-7.  \[“opendma.org”, “MultiValue”\], single value, Boolean, not null
+7.  `opendma:MultiValue`, single value, Boolean, not null
-8.  \[“opendma.org”, “Required”\], single value, Boolean, not null
+8.  `opendma:Required`, single value, Boolean, not null
-9.  \[“opendma.org”, “Readonly”\], single value, Boolean, not null
+9.  `opendma:Readonly`, single value, Boolean, not null
-10. \[“opendma.org”, “Hidden”\], single value, Boolean, not null
+10. `opendma:Hidden`, single value, Boolean, not null
-11. \[“opendma.org”, “System”\], single value, Boolean, not null
+11. `opendma:System`, single value, Boolean, not null

 These constraints apply to the properties:

 - There exists exactly one valid class object (§8.3) in each context (§4) that describes property info objects.
-The qualified name of this object is \[“opendma.org”, “PropertyInfo”\].
+The qualified name of this object is `opendma:PropertyInfo`.
 The “Class” property has to contain a reference to a valid class object (§8.3) that is or extends this object.

 - The value of “DataType” must be one of the list of numeric data type ids (§2.5).